mongodb/docs/source/includes/list-table-events-response-document.rst

    * - ``publicKey``
      - string
-     - Public key associated with |api| Key which triggered the event.
+     - Public key associated with the :ref:`API Key
-       If this field is present in the response,
+       <about-org-api-keys>` that triggered the event.
+If this field
-       |service| does not return the ``username`` field.
+       is present in the response, |service| does not return the ``username`` field.

    * - ``remoteAddress``
      - string